DODSLeague/dodhooks/README.md

 # dodhooks
 SourceMod extension with Detours &amp; Natives for Day of Defeat: Source

 Original written and maintained by Joakim Andersson "Andersso".
-Fixed by [ChesterSmitty] (https://github.com/ChesterSmitty/dodhooks), ci template based on the work of [Dasister] (https://github.com/Dasister/dodhooks).
+Fixed by [ChesterSmitty](https://github.com/ChesterSmitty/dodhooks), ci template based on the work of [Dasister](https://github.com/Dasister/dodhooks).

 > :warning: currently only the linux build works, if you can fix the windows build, let me know! :)